ComicBetas/fileStore/README.md

 fileStore
 =========

-use a file to store instead of a DB
+use a file to store data in json format instead of a DB